cjinn/seirdp-model/README.md

 -----------
 1. Run the command `python3 seirdp.py`

+Note that this demo runs off `covid_params.py`.
+These numbers are hypothetical numbers.

 Parameters
 -----------
 There are many parameters when modelling a disease.
 This model attempts to account for many different scenarios.
 See `covid_params.py` to get a good feeling of what parameters are used.